 Paying for long term care

-The rules around the funding of care in someone’s home or a care home are complex (and are covered in an article called who pays if your relative needs care?).
+The rules around the funding of care in someone’s home or a care home are complex (and are covered in an article called Care home funding; who pays if your parent or elderly relative needs to go into a care home?).
 But if you’re faced with the prospect of sorting out paying care home fees for a relative who doesn’t qualify for funding from their local authority, you should take advice.

 - Don’t simply rely on cash in the bank.
 If you have to sell your relative’s home, often the worst thing to do is to put the money in the bank and use it to pay for care.
 Although many people don’t stay in a care home for more than two years, if your relative does need care for a long time you could run out of cash.